In this tutorial, we will look at how you can compress and extract tar xz tarball files/directories with a

 As seen above, the command is the same as extracting a

 To extract .xz file you can use 'unxz' or 'xz' command as below

 xz --decompress data.xz

-This short article illustrates how you can proceed to compress and unzip xz tarball files in Linux on the command line.
+This tutorial illustrates how you can proceed to compress and unzip xz tarball files in Linux on the command line.
 Feel free to try out the commands and let us know how it went.
 Thanks!